lumberdev/lumber-site/README.md

     now --docker

-If the deployment works properly point lumberdev.nyc to it
+If the deployment works properly point lumber.dev to it

-    now alias set https://lumber-site-<code-here>.now.sh/ lumberdev.nyc
+    now alias set https://lumber-site-<code-here>.now.sh/ lumber.dev

 where you'll get the code from the previous step.